IHE/RAD.IMR/input/pagecontent/testplan.md

-**Note: During the Public Comment phase, this page contains generic statements.
-Detailed test plans will be added during the Trial Implementation phase.
+**Note: Detailed test plans will be added during the Trial Implementation phase.

 ### Unit Test Procedure